 I’ll give you an example hoping to understand what I mean.

 Why?
 What is a talent, a talented person?
-According to Cambridge dictionary a talented person is:
+According to the Cambridge dictionary, a talented person is:

 “someone who has a natural ability to be good at something, especially without being taught:”